 Given its status as Kyoto’s most beloved and famous attraction, it is rare for Kyoto’s Kiyomizu Temple not to be full of visitors.
-Despite the crowds, one can still experience a certain serenity when gazing at the famed terrace, especially when it’s lit during festive seasons.
-The backdrop of modern Kyoto is also symbolic of what the Kansai region is—a land where the past and present co-exist harmoniously.
+Despite the crowds, one can still experience a certain serenity when gazing at the famed terrace, especially when it is illuminated during festive seasons.
+The backdrop of modern Kyoto is also symbolic of what the Kansai region is—a land where the past and present harmoniously co-exist.

 8. The Graceful

 Elegance is synonymous with Kyoto, and when there, you can have a taste of the city’s timeless beauty by attending Kyo Odori, or Kyoto dance.
 Most performances are scheduled in the daytime, but at Gion Corner, there are nightly performances of Kyoto dance and other Japanese traditional arts.Touristy as this might sound, the performance is often a must for first-time visitors to the ancient capital.

 Japan is renowned for its art-projection creativity and technology.
 During peak tourism seasons such as Hanami (the cherry-blossom festival), and autumn, it is common for leading companies to host fantastical night shows at renowned landmarks.
 These magical presentations transform such landmarks into totally new visiting experiences.